alpiepho/project-portfolio/README.md

 ## Summary

-Changing this project to redirect lastest version, currently Version, written in React.
+Changing this project to redirect lastest version, currently Version 2, written in Reacti/Gatsby.